MicrosoftDocs/Viva/Viva/glint/setup/glint-teams-previews.md

 ## Preview survey notifications

-To preview Microsoft Teams invites and reminders for a survey program:
+To preview Microsoft Teams invites, reminders, and survey results notifications for a survey program:

 1. Select the **Configuration** symbol and in the **Surveys** section choose **Survey Programs**.
 1. Select a survey and go to the **Communications** section.